-D03- The competition placing’s will be determined by the cumulative weight of the 3 biggest carp caught per Pair/Trio, with the Pair/Trio having the combined greatest weight being declared the winners.
+D03- The competition placing will be determined by the cumulative weight of the 3 biggest carp caught per pair/trio, with the pair/trio having the combined greatest weight being declared the winners.

-D04- If the result is tied, the Pair/Trio catching the biggest fish will be declared the winner – If there is still a tie, the biggest fish (weight) on a count back will be declared the winner.
-Ultimately if there is still a tie, time of the fish in weight order (weight) and on a count back basis.
+D04- If the total weight is tied, the pair/trio catching the biggest fish on countback of the three scoring fish will be declared the winner – if there is still a tie, the time of the first officially recorded of the three fish that count irrespective of its weight will be declared the winner.
+Ultimately if there is still a tie, the time of the three fish on a countback basis will be applied.

-D05- Prizes will only be given to competitors present at Prize Giving – If competitors are not there to receive their prizes, then they will be drawn for, though cash prizes will not be awarded.
+D05- Prizes will only be given to competitors present at prize-giving – If competitors are not present to receive their prizes, then they will be drawn for.
+Cash prizes will not be awarded.

 D06- In the event of a blank section there will be a draw for prizes, though cash prizes will not be awarded.

 D07- In the unlikely event that no fish are caught during the competition only section prizes will be drawn for.
-Any cash prizes including overalls and section prizes will not be awarded.
+Any cash prizes will not be awarded.

 SECTION E – FISHING RULES

-E01- Only competitors, marshals and registered Helpers are allowed to bivvy up on the banks.
-Visitors only allowed on pegs between 06:00 and 23:00 pm.
+E01- Only competitors, marshals and registered helpers are allowed to bivvy up on the banks.
+Visitors are only allowed on pegs between 10:00 am and 18:00 pm.

-E02- Each Pair/Trio must set up their rods and accommodation no further than three meters from the peg marker (if not possible then to the nearest possible) – Competitors must not cast outside the limits of their swim, such limits to be marked by an imaginary line marking the middle distance between his and his neighbours peg marker.
+E02- Each pair/trio must set up their rods and accommodation no further than three meters from the peg marker (if not possible then to the nearest possible) – Competitors must not cast outside the limits of their swim.
+Such limits are to be marked by an imaginary line marking the middle distance between their and the neighbours peg marker.
 Any disputes as to the competitors fishing outside this area must be reported immediately to the marshals.
 Marshals have the discretion to request that competitors reposition their rods as and when directed.
-In a very few areas, due to marginal reeds, competitors may be limited to fish straight out toward the lake from the peg marker.
+In very few areas, due to marginal reeds, competitors may be limited to fish straight out toward the lake from the peg marker.
 In that event, the setting up of rods in the water cannot be any deeper than waist deep.

-E03- Competitors must cast/place and bait their own rods, and play, land and unhook their own fish.
-No assistance from any other person (excluding partner) whatsoever is allowed (see Helper rules).
+E03- Competitors must cast/place and bait their own rods.
+Competitors must play, land and unhook their own fish.
+No assistance from any other person (excluding fishing partner(s)) whatsoever is allowed (see helper rules).
 Immediate disqualification could result if assistance is obtained.

 E04- It is the responsibility of the competitors to ensure that all fish caught are reported as soon as possible to the marshals in their section.

-E07- Any Pair/Trio with more than four baited rods in the water at any one time will be immediately disqualified from the competition.
+E07- Any pair/trio with more than six baited rods in the water at any one time will be immediately disqualified from the competition.

 E08- Entering the water is only permitted to thigh depth to allow casting and the landing of fish.
 Penalties will be issued for anyone who wades deeper than lower waist.